alexbfree/thesis/src/chapter-5.md

 Human-Data Interaction in Everyday Life {#chapter-5}
 =======================
-[Target 12,500 words]
+[Target 15,000 words]

 Research Context and Approach
 -----------------------------
 [Target X words]

-without repeating 1.2, explain why the power imbalance has arisen  - shift to cloud, black box design, removal of seams, etc. - this will draw a lot on my presentations
+without repeating 1.2, explain why people have become disempowered - shift to cloud, black box design, removal of seams, etc. - this will draw a lot on my presentations.

 Explain the approach - trying to understand as much of the picture as possible, of actually getting your data, trying to have conversations about it, trying to use it.